7ujian/meg4/docs/en/formats.md

 The [sound effects] you created in the editor in Amiga MOD format.
 See music below.
 The song must be named `MEG-4 SFX`.

-All 31 waveforms are stored in this file, and only the first pattern used, and only one channel (64 notes in total).
+All 31 waveforms are stored in this file, as for the note patterns only the first pattern used, and only one channel (64 notes in total, one for each sound effect).

 ### musicXX.mod